 The Facebook Conversion Formula: A Blueprint for Turning Fans into Customers

 Just having a Facebook Page is really just the beginning of building a successful social media strategy.
-But with the right formula will not only help you engage with Fans, but generate hot leads and real ROI from your Facebook following.
+But with the right Facebook conversion formula, you will not only engage with Fans, but generate hot leads and real ROI from your Facebook following.